csernazs/misc/docs/python_programming_guide.md

 whatever reason) then it can be Monday for the next call and if you want to behave consistently then you need to "stop" the time for this case.

+In the library code, it is good to accept it as a parameter from the outside (see the hexagon pattern I described above), this helps testing a lot also, as code which is tested will be run in a well defined environment and won't be subject to the actual date or time.

+It should be never assumed that between two `datetime.now()` calls there's so little time that going from one day to the next one impossible.

-Needless to say if your code works with passing time (eg it calculates the elapsed time, or it relies on the passing time), then it does not make any sense.
+Needless to say if the code works with passing time (eg it calculates the elapsed time, or it relies on the passing time), then it does not make any sense.
+In such case the code must be prepared for backward ticking time by using monotonic time (see below).

-In the library code, it is good to accept it as a parameter from the outside (see the hexagon pattern I described above), this helps testing a lot also.

 ## Measuring elapsed time

-This should be done by `time.monotonic()` or `time.perf_counter()`, but not with `time.time()`.
+This should be done by `time.monotonic()` or `time.perf_counter()`, but not with `time.time()` as it can go backward.

 ## Handling global state